yxzhanggg/notes/docs/physics/vector.md

 # Rotation

-Linearity ensures each part to maintain its "self-contain"ness after any operation.
+Linearity ensures each part to maintain its
+1. "self-contain"ness of physical laws and
+2. indistinguishability
+after any operation.